iandhar7/Credit_risk_classification/README.md

 Class 1: 0.94

+# Summary:
-Summary: The machine learning model performed exceptionally well, with an overall accuracy score of 0.99.
+The machine learning model performed exceptionally well, with an overall accuracy score of 0.99.
 The precision and recall scores were impressive, particularly for Class 0, which achieved near-perfect precision and recall.
 Class 1 also performed well, with a precision score of 0.84 and a recall score of 0.94, indicating a moderate rate of false positives.

+# Recommendation:

-Justification for Recommendation: Considering the high accuracy, precision, and recall scores, I recommend deploying this model for the company's needs.
+Considering the high accuracy, precision, and recall scores, I recommend deploying this model for the company's needs.
 The model's ability to accurately classify instances and its strong performance metrics make it a reliable choice.
 However, it's advisable to monitor the performance on Class 1 and consider further tuning to improve precision if necessary.